 What Festivals Can Do

-At music festivals, there needs to be strict enforcement from both the concert and venue to further prohibit the use of this drug and help those who may be under the influence.
+Strict enforcement of drug laws by both the concert organizers and the venue will help prevent the use of music festival drugs.
+Moreover, help must be provided for those who may be under the influence.
 Festivals like Bonnaroo have unveiled comprehensive safety guidelines for attendees.
 The Electric Daisy Festival has also instituted a drug policy, hydration stations, and increased safety officers (dubbed “Ground Control”) policing the festival.

 All festivals should have strict rules they abide to, not just a few.
 There needs to be zero tolerance towards drug use and towards anyone entering the venue with drugs on their person.